soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ## Getting started

-To access investigations, as an Office 365 global administrator or security administrator, go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
+To access your investigations, as an Office 365 global administrator or security administrator, go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
 Then, in the left navigation, go to **Threat management** > **Investigations**.

 Alternately, you can visit the Threat management dashboard (In the Security & Compliance Center, go to **Threat management** > **Dashboard**).